CodedNil/rusty_reader/readme.md

 Offline reading

+New layout idea:
+Main preview and article list, on desktop side by side, on mobile preview top list bottom Buttons next to the currently selected article to save or archive it (or if viewing saved feed, just to archive it and opposite for archived)
+On mobile these buttons show but can also swipe left or right on the article or preview Buttons/tab bar to switch between fresh, saved and archived

 Backend todo:
 Summarise video transcript from youtube to make a description and a non clickbait title Show video thumbnail in list